-a) Request for Quotes/Unsealed Invitation for Bids: A request for quotes may be used by Supply Chain Services to solicit bids or quotes for goods and nonprofessional services from \$10,000 up to and including \$200,000.
-W&M will solicit a minimum of three (3) bidders or utilize approved automated research methods and data to determine current term price fairness and reasonability.
-William & Mary will make every effort to solicit VA DSBSD registered small businesses, if available.
+- a) Request for Quotes/Unsealed Invitation for Bids: A Request for Quotes may be used by Supply Chain Services to solicit bids or quotes for goods and nonprofessional services from \$10,000 up to and including \$200,000.
+W&M will solicit a minimum of three (3) bidders or utilize approved automated research methods and data to determine current-term price fairness and reasonability.
+William & Mary will make every effort to solicit Virginia Department of Small Business and Supplier Diversity "DSBSD" certified small businesses, if available.
 Evidence of research must be uploaded to requisition for auditing purposes.
-In the event a SWaM quote is provided and determined fair and reasonable, an order may be placed without additional competition. b) Unsealed Proposals: An Unsealed Request for Proposal method may be used by Supply Chain Services to solicit proposals for goods and nonprofessional services from \$10,000 up to and including \$200,000.
+In the event a quote from a DSBSD certified small business is determined fair and reasonable, an order may be placed without additional competition. - b) Unsealed Proposals: An Unsealed Request for Proposal method may be used by Supply Chain Services to solicit proposals for goods and nonprofessional services from \$10,000 up to and including \$200,000.
 W&M will solicit a minimum of three (3) suppliers.
-William & Mary will make every effort to solicit VA DSBSD registered small businesses, if available.
-Supply Chain Services will evaluate the legitimacy of reduced competition, and if validated, may permit an optional SWaM award.
+William & Mary will make every effort to solicit VA DSBSD certified small businesses, if available.
+Supply Chain Services will evaluate the legitimacy of reduced competition, and if validated, may permit an optional DSBSD certified small business award.

 Offers may be opened and evaluated upon receipt.
-All responses must be received at the designated location by the date and hour stated in the solicitation.
-In lieu of an evaluation committee, the buyer or end user may solely evaluate and rank offers.
+All responses must be received as designated in the solicitation document by the date and hour.
+In lieu of an evaluation committee, the Procurement Officer or end user may solely evaluate, and rank offers.
 If stated in the solicitation, Best Value method may be utilized for evaluation.
 Upon completion of the evaluation, negotiations should be conducted with the offeror(s) selected.